Devon2731/JavaScript-Regex-Tutorial-Demystifying-the-Power-of-Regular-Expressions/README.md

 ## End of the Line `$`

 Similar to the caret, the dollar sign `$` asserts the end of the line.
 It ensures the pattern reaches the end of the string.

+## About the Author

+This tutorial is brought to you by [Your Name], a passionate web developer.
+If you enjoyed this tutorial, check out more of my projects on [Github](https://github.com/Devon2731/JavaScript-Regex-Tutorial-Demystifying-the-Power-of-Regular-Expressions).

+Happy regex coding!!